Jestermean/Jestermean/README.md

 - 👋 Hi, I’m @Jestermean
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Java + Spring Stack
+- 🌱 I’m currently learning JavaScript + Node.JS

 <!---
 Jestermean/Jestermean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.